foursides/foursides.github.io/_posts/2011-01-21-The-4-Hour-Body-Free-Chapters.md

-# The 4 Hour Body - Free Chapters - by Timothy Ferriss
+---
-- James McCullough
+layout: post
-- four_sides
+title: The 4 Hour Body - Free Chapters - by Timothy Ferriss
-- fitness
+category: articles
-- 2011/01/21
+tags: [fitness, 4 hour body, tim ferriss]
-- published
+---

 When the release of The 4 Hour Body ([short review](http://jamesmccullough.hubpages.com/hub/The-4-Hour-Body-Review-Tim-Ferriss "The 4 Hour Body | Short Review")) was quickly approaching in December, I noticed something happening across several of the blogs I followed.
 A lot of them not only had interviews with Timothy Ferriss that mentioned the book, they were including sample chapters.
 Only after reading the book did I realize how complete these chapters actually were.